xindubawukong/xindubawukong.github.io/source/resume-en/index.md

 - Application of Fast Matrix SVD on Large Recommendation System, January - present.
     - Tsinghua University Initiative Scientific Research Program and DCST Student Academic Training Program.
     - Leader: Wenjian Yu, Associate Professor, Department of Computer Science, Tsinghua University
-    - I have a first author paper submitted in this project.
-Project details will be added after the result is public.

 ## Projects